baudneo/cync-lan/README.md

 | `MESH_CHECK` | Interval to check for online/offline devices | `30`                               |

 ## Controlling devices
-Devices are controlled by MQTT messages.
+Devices are controlled by JSON MQTT messages.
 This was designed to be used with Home Assistant, but you can use any MQTT client to send messages to the MQTT broker.